Main Navigation - Mobile

 A. Redisclosure.

-Consistent with the requirements herein, the school district may only disclose personally identifiable information from the education records of a student on the condition that the party to whom the information is to be disclosed will not disclose the information to any other party without the prior written consent of the parent of the student or the eligible student, except that the officers, employees and agents of any party receiving personally identifiable information under this Section may use the information, but only for the purposes for which the disclosure was made.
+Consistent with the requirements herein, the District may only disclose personally identifiable information from the education records of a student on the condition that the party to whom the information is to be disclosed will not disclose the information to any other party without the prior written consent of the parent/guardian of the student or the eligible student, except that the officers, employees and agents of any party receiving personally identifiable information under this section may use the information, but only for the purposes for which the disclosure was made.

 B. Redisclosure not prohibited.

-1. Paragraph A of this Section does not preclude the school district from disclosing personally identifiable information under the DISCLOSURE OF EDUCATION RECORDS section of this policy with the understanding that the party receiving the information may make further disclosures of the information on behalf of the school district provided:
+1. Paragraph A of this section does not preclude the District from disclosing personally identifiable information under Section VI of this policy with the understanding that the party receiving the information may make further disclosures of the information on behalf of the District, provided:

 a.
-The disclosures meet the requirements of the DISCLOSURE OF EDUCATION RECORDS section of this policy; and
+The disclosures meet the requirements of Section VI of this policy; and

 b.
-The school district has complied with the recordkeeping requirements of the RESPONSIBLE AUTHORITY; RECORD SECURITY; AND RECORD KEEPING section of this policy.
+The District has complied with the recordkeeping requirements of Section XII of this policy.

-2. Paragraph A of this section does not apply to disclosures made pursuant to court orders, to disclosures of directory information, or to disclosures to a parent or student or to parents of dependent students, or to disclosures concerning sex offenders and other individuals required to register under 42 U.S.C. § 14071.
-However, the school district must provide the notification required in Paragraph D of this section if a redisclosure is made based upon a court order.
+2. Paragraph A of this section does not apply to disclosures made pursuant to court orders or lawfully issued subpoenas or litigation, to disclosures of directory information, or to disclosures to a parent/guardian or student or to parents/guardians of dependent students, or to disclosures concerning sex offenders and other individuals required to register under 42 U.S.C. § 14071.
+However, the District must provide the notification required in Paragraph D of this section if a redisclosure is made based upon a court order or lawfully issued subpoena.

 C. Classification of disclosed data.

-The information disclosed shall retain the same classification in the hands of the party receiving it as it had in the hands of the school district.
+The information disclosed shall retain the same classification in the hands of the party receiving it as it had in the hands of the District.

 D. Notification.

-The school district shall, except for disclosures made pursuant to court orders, disclosure of directory information under the RELEASE OF DIRECTORY INFORMATION section of this policy, or disclosures to a parent or student, inform the party to whom a disclosure is made of the requirements set forth in this Section.
-In the event that the Family Policy Compliance Office determines that a third party improperly rediscloses personally identifiable information from education records, the school district may not allow that third party access to personally identifiable information from education records for at least five years.
+The District shall inform the party to whom a disclosure is made of the requirements set forth in this section, except for disclosures made pursuant to court orders or lawfully issued subpoenas, disclosure of directory information under Section VI of this policy, or disclosures to a parent/guardian or student.
+In the event that the Family Policy Compliance Office determines that a third party improperly rediscloses personally identifiable information from education records, the District may not allow that third party access to personally identifiable information from education records for at least five years.

 XII.
 RESPONSIBLE AUTHORITY, RECORD SECURITY; AND RECORD KEEPING